zxk688/GVLM/README.md

 The dataset will be released soon.

 # Demo
 We also provide a simple demo for image clipping, model training and testing.
+Please refer to [LandslideMappingDemo](https://github.com/zxk688/GVLM/LandslideMappingDemo).

 # Contact
 Xiaokang Zhang (natezhangxk@gmail.com)